Grip (percussion): Traditional grip

 Traditional grip (also known as orthodox grip or conventional grip, fundamental grip and, to a lesser extent, the jazz grip) is a technique used to hold drum sticks while playing percussion instruments.
 Unlike matched grip, each hand holds the stick differently.
 Commonly, the right hand uses an overhand grip and the left hand uses an underhand grip.
-Traditional grip is almost exclusively used to play the snare drum, especially the marching snare drum, and the drum kit.
+Traditional grip is almost exclusively used to play the snare drum, especially the marching snare drum, and the jazz drum kit.
 Traditional grip is more popular in jazz drumming than in other drum kit styles due to the early jazz drummers evolving their style from marching and military styles and instrumentation, although it is also used by several rock drummers.
-Virgil Donati and Nick Pierce are two examples of drummers who play metal using the traditional grip.

 This grip is called traditional because it originates from military marching drummers who carried a snare drum on a sling hung from the neck or one shoulder, with the drum riding closer to one hip than the other and tilted slightly for easier reach.
-This allowed the drummer to play the drum and march without banging his knees or thighs into the drum.
+This allowed the drummer to play the drum and march without banging their knees or thighs into the drum.
 Due to that drum position, using an overhand grip on the high (left) side of the drum would force the elbow into a very awkward position while an underhand grip is much more comfortable.
 Even when the drum is on a stand, many drummers will tilt their drum when using traditional grip.
 Although tilting is not required, it helps align the shoulders and spine thus being more ergonomic.
 Many drummers use traditional grip on drums that are perfectly horizontal, especially in marching percussion.